ZhgChg.Li

 1. Using mitmdump

-Besides mitmproxy and mitmweb, mitmdump can directly export all records to a text file:
+Besides mitmproxy and mitmweb, mitmdump can directly export all logs to a text file.

 mitmdump -w /log.txt

-You can also use Method (2) with a Python script to set and filter traffic:
+And you can use Method (2) Python script to configure and filter traffic:

 mitmdump -ns examples/filter.py -r /log.txt -w /result.txt

-2. Use a Python script for request parameter settings, access control, and redirection:
+2. Using Python scripts for request parameter settings, access control, and redirection:

 from mitmproxy import http